Neuro-Symbolic Proof Generation for Scaling Systems Software Verification: Evaluation

 \subsection{Isabelle REPL}

-To enable efficient interaction with Isabelle from Python, we implement a new Isabelle REPL (Read-Eval-Print Loop),\footnote{Isabelle REPL is an interactive command-line interface for the Isabelle theorem prover, designed to support incremental, exploratory proof development, which is similar in spirit to the REPLs found in programming languages such as Python, but adapted to Isabelle’s document-oriented proof model.} whose logic builds on scala-isabelle~\cite{unruh2025scalaisabelle} and Py4J~\citep{nishant2023py4j}.
+To enable efficient interaction with Isabelle from Python, we implement a new Isabelle REPL (Read-Eval-Print Loop), whose logic builds on scala-isabelle~\cite{unruh2025scalaisabelle} and Py4J~\citep{nishant2023py4j}.
 The REPL provides a Gateway Server that exposes Isabelle components to Python clients through a unified API.
 This design enables programmatic interaction with Isabelle, allowing users to parse Isabelle theories, extract run-time context information, and execute proof steps incrementally.

 Compared to the previously developed Isabelle REPL, PISA~\cite{jiang2021lisa}, our REPL supports more recent Isabelle versions and provides extended ML-level capabilities.
-A wide range of Isabelle’s proof-automation tools, including Sledgehammer, Nitpick, Quickcheck, and other integrated methods, can be accessed directly through our interface.
+A wide range of Isabelle’s proof-automation tools, including Sledgehammer, Nitpick, QuickCheck, and other integrated methods, can be accessed directly through our interface.
 It also improves the extraction of information from proof contexts, such as variables and assumptions in proof goals, dependencies of proved theorems, and facts selected by Sledgehammer.

 In addition, our REPL provides improved management of the Isabelle process, top-level state, and theories.
 It allows users to safely impose strict time limits on Isabelle processes, as well as to clone, restore, and switch between different proof states.
 Theory management is also strengthened: in large verification projects, complex theory dependencies can heavily degrade compilation efficiency.
 For example, in the CRefine theory of seL4, a single proof step takes more than one minute to process.
 To address this, we implement a caching mechanism that avoids redundant execution of unrelated theorems and proofs, significantly reducing unnecessary recomputation.